 There is also a unisex dormitory near the bus stand where you can get a bed for Rs.
 100. The next day it starts at 6.30 from Keylong and the ticket is Rs.
 850 till Delhi.
 It reaches Manali by noon and starts from there for Delhi at 1.30 PM; reaching Delhi at 4.30 AM the next day.

 A ticket from Leh to Delhi will cost Rs.
 1365 per person which is broken down in two.
 From Leh you will buy your ticket until Keylong and then from Keylong, you will buy your ticket for Delhi.

 This bus follows the Manali Leh highway and then NH1 till Delhi.
 You will be travelling from Leh to Karu, Upshi, Tanglang La, Pang, Lachulung La, Nakeela, Sarchu, Baralacha La, Jispa, Keylong, Rohtang La, Manali, Chandigarh and arrive at Delhi.

 This bus starts from Leh Bus stand at 5 am and arrives at Keylong by 7 pm.
-From Keylong, it starts > again at 5 in the morning and reaches Delhi after a short break at Manali. > > A special camp site has been set up at Keylong for this bus service, both for Delhi to Leh and Leh > to Delhi.
-You may chose to stay at the same camp or check in to some other hotel.
-However, if you > are not staying at the camp site, please ensure that you are present next morning before 5 am or the > bus will leave without you. > > For further inquiries, you may call at the numbers provided below.
+From Keylong, it starts again at 5 in the morning and reaches Delhi after a short break at Manali.

+A special campsite has been set up at Keylong for this bus service, both for Delhi to Leh and Leh to Delhi.
+You may choose to stay at the same camp or check in to some other hotel.
+However, if you are not staying at the campsite, please ensure that you are present next morning before 5 am or the bus will leave without you.

+For further inquiries, you may call at the numbers provided below.